Wasp Life Cycle: When Do Wasps Go Away?

-During the winter the queen wasps will hibernate in deep crevasses.
-Only a very small percentage of them will survive to spring.
+During the winter the queen wasps & other wasps will hibernate in deep crevasses.
+Only a very small percentage of them will survive to spring due to the weather and lack of nourishment.
 The rest will either starve to death or be eaten by predators like spiders that also hide during the winter.

 In April, the surviving queen wasps emerge and begin to form a colony.
 They look for locations that are well sheltered and not easily accessible.
 Typically, we see them in loft spaces, high overhangs, window frames, garages, sheds, and other less frequented places.
-Once the queen selects her location and builds the first hive foundation, she will begin to lay the eggs of the worker wasps.2
+Once the queen selects her location and builds the first hive foundation, she will begin to lay the eggs of the worker wasps.
+A queen wasps will never select the same hive location as a previously built hive.
+2

 The workers, or drones, will emerge around the end of April to early May.
 The drones build the hive, allowing the queen to focus all her attention on populating the colony.

 When are Wasps Most Active?